tearoom1/kirby-content-watch/README.md

 - **Files View**: All content files with their modification history
 - **Locked Pages**: Overview of currently locked pages and who is editing them

+Each file in the list can be expanded to show its modification history.
+For each history entry with a snapshot, a restore button is available to revert to that previous version.

 ## Configuration